 Manuscript Submission – Author Instructions

-JFA advises that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).
+JFA follows the guidelines and policies of COPE, WAME, and the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE) and, as such, it requires authors to adhere to the highest standards in ethical publishing.

-Please read the guidelines below, then visit the Journal’s submission site to upload your manuscript and required publication forms.
-Upon submission of your manuscript it will immediately be sent to the editorial board for rapid screening; only manuscripts of sufficient quality that are consistent with the JFA aim and scope (described above) will advance to the formal peer review process.
-Additionally, please note that manuscripts which do not conform to the manuscript submission guidelines (outlined below) will be returned to the author(s) for revision prior to initiation of peer review.
+Please review OceanSide’s Journal Ethical Publishing Policies, Statements, and Other Policies and follow the Manuscript Submission Guidelines (below) to upload your manuscript together with the required publication forms at the JFA’s submission site.
+Upon submitting your manuscript, it will immediately be screened; and only manuscripts of sufficient quality and consistency with the JFA aim and scope (described above) will advance to the formal peer review process.
+Additionally, please note that manuscripts that do not conform to the Manuscript Submission Guidelines will be returned to the author(s) for revision before initiating peer review.
 Please contact the editorial offices with any questions regarding the submission process.

 MANUSCRIPT SUBMISSION GUIDELINES

 JFA utilizes an online system for manuscript submission and peer review.
-This system allows authors to submit their work electronically and to check on the status of the review process.
+This system allows authors to submit their work electronically and check on the review process’s status.
 To access the electronic system, visit http://jfa.msubmit.net.
 This technology requires all manuscript files to be uploaded separately as follows:

 - cover letter